JackDca/Mailpilewiki/Tags.md

 Tags are a central concept in Mailpile's design.
+Tagging of messages is used in various ways to denote status, context, importance, display properties and many other things.

 ## Tag metadata